End Conscription Campaign: Troops out of the townships

 The rally was preceded by a three-week fast by objectors Ivan Toms, Harold Winkler and Richard Steele.

-It was announced in parliament that 7 589 conscripts failed to report for national service in January 1985, as opposed to only 1 596 in the whole of 1984.
+It was announced in parliament that 7,589 conscripts failed to report for national service in January 1985, as opposed to only 1,596 in the whole of 1984.
 As there were two intakes annually, in January and July, this would suggest a tenfold increase in non-reportees over the previous year.
-An estimated additional 7 000 "draft-dodgers" were also said to be living in Europe in 1985.
-This campaign received as significant boost when at 1983 Durban Conference the National PFP Youth, its Western Cape Chairperson Stephen Drus (Stephen Darori) endorsed the ECC and proposed a motion calling for Alternative to Conscription.
+An estimated additional 7,000 "draft-dodgers" were also said to be living in Europe in 1985.
+This campaign received a significant boost when at the 1983 Durban Conference of the National PFP Youth, its Western Cape Chairperson Stephen Drus (Stephen Darori) endorsed the ECC and proposed a motion calling for Alternative to Conscription.
 The motion was passed unanimously.
 He proposed the same motion at the Annual Conference of the PFP in Cape Town a few months later which passed with little opposition.
 Following intense backroom negotiations between Harry Schwarz and Philip Myburg, the Defense Spokesmen of the PFP, the Nationalist Government passed an amendment that introduced a four-year Alternative to Conscription.
 1452 people opted for the Alternative to Conscription between 1984 and the cancelling of Conscription in South Africa in 1993.

 January 1985 and July 1985 were the first so-called "immigrant intakes" after the involuntary nationalisation of white immigrant men (all foreign nationals (men and women) who had been resident in South Africa for an extended period) of a predetermined age group in November 1984.
 The high number of non-reportees was due to many of these immigrants opting to return to their countries of origin rather than do military service, since this opportunity was easily available to them because of their dual citizenship.